 The Grave of Marshall Michel Ney in Paris.
 Image from Wikimedia Commons.

 Still, according to the legend Peter Ney himself may have had the final word on the matter.
-When asked on his deathbed in 1846 if he was indeed Marshall Michel Ney, the Davidson Schoolteacher's dying words were reported to be "I will not die with a lie on my lips!
+When asked on his deathbed in 1846 if he was indeed Marshall Michel Ney, the Schoolteacher's dying words were reported to be "I will not die with a lie on my lips!
 I am Marshall Ney of France!"

 Whether or not Marshall Ney was Peter Ney, and whether Marshall Ney's glorious grave in Père Lachaise Cemetery in Paris is empty will probably be forever unknown.
-But there is a tomb in a Presbyterian church in Davidson over which a French flag flies and where a plaque bears the words "In memory of Peter Stuart Ney, a native of France and soldier of the French Revolution under Napoleon Bonaparte, who departed this life November 15, 1846, aged 77 years."
+But there is a tomb in a Presbyterian church in Rowan County over which a French flag flies and where a plaque bears the words "In memory of Peter Stuart Ney, a native of France and soldier of the French Revolution under Napoleon Bonaparte, who departed this life November 15, 1846, aged 77 years."